 You start by creating an eCitizen account using an ID card number.
 Submit a working email as part of account creation.
 The ID or email will be the way to log in to the eCitizen account together with a password.

 The email is the place where the eCitizen portal will send a message when you want to reset a password.
 Also, provide a genuinely registered phone number.

 After successful registration and signing into the account, you can under the Civil Registration Department apply for a birth certificate.
 Applications take place through a parent’s account that is linked to a phone number that will be used to make any payments through mobile money transfer.
 A parent can apply under these categories:

 - Late registration certificate

-Child current birth is an application for births that took place in a hospital and the healthcare facility issued a notification.
+Child Current is an application for births that took place in a hospital and the healthcare facility issued a notification.
 Submission should be in the account of a parent/guardian for applicants below age 18.
 Parents/Guardians should apply at least 30 days after birth.

 - Scanned copy of National ID for applicants over 18 years

 - A scanned copy of an original birth certificate for persons applying for replacements

 - Payment of application fees